scalableminds/webknossos/docs/dashboard.md

 ## Featured Publications

-This screen lists a number of featured public community datasets and their respective publications hosted by the webKnossos team.
+This screen lists a number of featured public community datasets and their respective publications hosted by the WEBKNOSSOS team.
 Feel free to explore these datasets or to build upon them.

 [Contact us](mailto:hello@webknossos.org) if you would like your data and publication to be featured here as well.